carpentries/carpentries.org/content/community/get-connected.md

 layout: single
 ---

+## Subcommunities

+{{< subcommunity >}}

 ## Regional Community Overview

 The Carpentries is a global community made up of regional communities.
 Check out the list below for information on connecting with a regional community.

-{{< toc >}}

 ### Carpentries in Africa